 1. Apply a serum or facial oil

 Applying over clean skin, the serum or facial oil will provide slippage for the gua sha to easily glide over the skin.
-Our Botanical Beauty Elixir is a fan-favourite when it comes to using a gua sha.
+Our Botanical Recovery Serum is a fan-favourite when it comes to using a gua sha.
 We recommend using 8-10 drops.

 2. Use the tool at an angle, in outward, sweeping motions